jerfletcher/openai-image/OPENHANDS_PROMPTS.md

    - Makes an API call to OpenAI using `apiClient.js`
    - Displays the results and saves them to history

+### Model-Specific Handling

+The application supports multiple OpenAI models with different capabilities:

+1. **DALL-E 2 & DALL-E 3**: Uses the standard `/images/generations` endpoint
+   - DALL-E 2 supports generating multiple images at once
+   - DALL-E 3 supports quality and style parameters

+2. **GPT-4o**: Uses the `/chat/completions` endpoint with image_url response format
+   - Supports including reference images directly in the message content
+   - Formats the response to match the structure of DALL-E responses for consistent handling

 ### Local Storage Usage

 The application uses localStorage for three main purposes: